This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - A urine sample may show the amount of ketones and sugar in your child's urine.
 This test helps show how well his or her blood sugar level is being controlled and if he or she needs more tests.

-Healthcare providers will teach you and your child how to manage your child's diabetes.
+Diabetes care team providers will teach you and your child how to manage your child's diabetes.
 They may also visit you at home to teach you more about diabetes, or you may attend classes.
-Your providers will teach you and your child what to do if your child's blood sugar level goes too high or too low.
+Your child's diabetes care team will teach you and your child what to do if your child's blood sugar level goes too high or too low.
 They will also help plan sick day management.
 You will be taught how to dispose of used needles and syringes.

 Uncontrolled diabetes can damage your child's nerves and arteries.
 Long-term high blood sugar levels can damage his or her eyes and kidneys.
 Your child may develop thyroid disease.
 Diabetes is life-threatening if it is not controlled.
 Help your child control his or her blood sugar levels to reduce the risk for health problems.

 CARE AGREEMENT:You have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.